NehaDushyanthaKumar/Exo-MAFT/README.md

 The Multi-Wavelength Atmospheric Feature Tracker for Exoplanets (Exo-MAFT) addresses a critical limitation in exoplanet atmospheric studies: existing tools predominantly focus on single-wavelength analysis, whereas atmospheric features vary significantly across wavelengths and require coordinated multi-spectral analysis.
 This package will help researchers to track atmospheric features over multiple wavelength ranges, identify correlations across spectra, and optimize observation strategies.

 Traditional exoplanet atmospheric analysis tools have predominantly focused on single-wavelength analysis, which creates a critical gap in our understanding.
-Atmospheric features such as molecular absorption lines, temperature profiles, and chemical compositions exhibit significant variations across different wavelength ranges.
+Atmospheric features such as molecular absorption lines and chemical compositions exhibit significant variations across different wavelength ranges.
 This variation means that analyzing data from just one wavelength band provides an incomplete picture of an exoplanet's atmospheric structure and composition.

 ![IMG_0645](https://github.com/user-attachments/assets/7ed7116e-55a1-4f41-969f-0d8d5ed8e7a4)